Understanding Your Property Assessment and Taxable Value

 The following is a brief explanation of how your Assessed and Taxable Values work.

-In February of 2020, property owners received a Notice of Assessment, Taxable Valuation, and Property Classification.
+In February of each year, property owners will receive a Notice of Assessment, Taxable Valuation, and Property Classification.
 The Notice provides the property owner with pertinent information regarding their property.
 There are three important areas for review.

 - The Notice will indicate the percentage of the property being used as a Principal Residence.
 If you own and occupy the property as your principle residence, the percentage indicated should be 100%.
 Property owners are encouraged to review each of these areas for accuracy.
 Please contact the Assessor’s Office if you should have any questions or concerns.